leif-runescribe/Phoenix-Protocol/README.md

 ## Overview

 PhoenixVault is a cutting-edge decentralized finance protocol designed to provide users with flexible, self-repaying loans.
-By leveraging innovative blockchain technology, we've created a lending ecosystem that prioritizes user empowerment and financial efficiency.
+By leveraging the innovative financial tech that Ethena labs has developed, we've created a lending ecosystem that prioritizes user empowerment and financial efficiency.

-**The backbone of Phoenix lies in Ethena’s innovative staking mechanism, wherein the values of sUSDe is bound to increase and NOT decrease in any case.**
+**The backbone of Phoenix lies in Ethena’s innovative staking mechanism, wherein the value of sUSDe is bound to increase and NOT decrease in any case.**

-This is enabled through a sophisticated execution of:
+The USDe stablecoin is built on top of a sophisticated system that utilizes:
 * **risk management**
 * **asset management**
 * **hedging**
 * **The Reserve Fund**
+This make both USDe and sUSDe very valuable assets.

 ## Project Architecture